krahets/hello-algo/en/docs/chapter_graph/graph_operations.md

 ## 9.2.2 &nbsp; Implementation based on adjacency list

-Given an undirected graph with a total of $n$ vertices and $m$ edges, the various operations can be implemented as shown in the Figure 9-8 .
+Given an undirected graph with a total of $n$ vertices and $m$ edges, the various operations can be implemented as shown in Figure 9-8.

 - **Adding an edge**: Simply add the edge at the end of the corresponding vertex's linked list, using $O(1)$ time.
 Because it is an undirected graph, it is necessary to add edges in both directions simultaneously.
 - **Removing an edge**: Find and remove the specified edge in the corresponding vertex's linked list, using $O(m)$ time.
 In an undirected graph, it is necessary to remove edges in both directions simultaneously.